 Average Weather in Poughkeepsie New York, United States

-In Poughkeepsie, the temperature typically varies from 18°F to 84°F over the course of the year, and is rarely below 1°F or above 92°F.
+In Poughkeepsie, the summers are warm and wet, the winters are freezing, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 18°F to 84°F and is rarely below 1°F or above 92°F.

 Average High and Low Temperature